About this Event

 Sponsored by the Peterson Center on Healthcare, this webinar series is an extension of the landmark NAM Special Publication, Effective Care for High-Need Patients: Opportunities for Improving Outcomes, Value, and Health.

-This webinar will highlight Health Quality Partners, a Pennsylvania-based not-for-profit research and development organization, and their advanced preventative care model targeting elderly complex patients.
-The discussion will center around their efforts to refine and tailor their model to incorporate coordinated care, health education, and self-management of care, as well as challenges and successes in the spread and scale of the model.
+This webinar featured Health Quality Partners, a Pennsylvania-based not-for-profit research and development organization, and their advanced preventative care model targeting elderly complex patients.
+The discussion centered around their efforts to refine and tailor their model to incorporate coordinated care, health education, and self-management of care, as well as challenges and successes in the spread and scale of the model.

 Jonathan Harvey, MD, is the Chief Medical Officer of Martin’s Point Healthcare.
 Dr. Harvey graduated from Harvard College and Dartmouth Medical School, and completed his residency in Family Medicine at Maine Medical Center.
 He has been a practicing physician in Gorham, Maine, for 15 years.
 Dr. Harvey has held many leadership positions, including serving on the Maine Medical Center Physician Hospital Organization Board of Directors.
 A member of the Martin’s Point Health Care Senior Leadership Team since 2010, Jonathan is a passionate voice for revolutionizing health care and a gifted physician sought out for his ability to deliver exceptional care.